 To learn how to set up your Google Business Profile account, optimize it for local SEO, and what mistakes to avoid, check out these resources:

 - How to Optimize Google My Business and Leverage It for More Sales

 - How to Own Your Google My Business Rankings

 6. Build Your Email List

-While building a presence on YouTube and LinkedIn are solid marketing strategies for CPAs, those platforms could close down tomorrow.
+While building a presence on YouTube and LinkedIn are solid marketing strategies for accounting firms, those platforms could close down tomorrow.